oliverfaase/github-portfolio/README.md

 I contributed to the development of a high-resolution bathymetric GIS dataset for the Port of Tacoma by transforming hydrographic survey information into an accurate representation of underwater terrain and seafloor topography.

-I processed and converted Triangulated Irregular Network surfaces into raster datasets, making the survey information easier to analyze, visualize, and integrate with other geospatial resources.
-I also developed raster surfaces constrained to complex, curved shoreline and waterway boundaries to preserve spatial precision.
+I converted Triangulated Irregular Network surfaces into raster datasets and developed raster surfaces constrained to complex, curved shoreline and waterway boundaries.
+This improved analysis, visualization, integration, and spatial precision.

 ### Project Contributions